Reviews You Can Rely On

 This knife is built to last.
 The Link's housing is built from aluminum, which is nothing to write home about, but the 20CV stainless steel in the blade is seriously strong.
 It is one of the hardest metals used in knife production, and the thick blade only tapers down to an edge at the last moment, meaning the blade is strong and can take a beating.
 There is no detectable flex or bend in the blade during use.

 One downside to the design of this knife is the locking mechanism.
 Like other knives, the blade is locked into the open position by a thin internal metal flap that bends into place when the blade is open, preventing the knife from folding closed.
 This flap must be pushed to the side in order to close the blade.
 This is generally a great locking mechanism, but in the case of the Link, the flap only moves about a millimeter into the locking position, which is less than other knives.
-This means that it takes less debris to get stuck in the flap to render it impossible to unlock the blade and close the knife.
-This is a very minor concern, and the only flaw we could find with this tool.
+This means that it takes less debris to get stuck in the flap, and when that happens, it becomes impossible to unlock the blade and close the knife.
+This is a very minor concern and the only flaw we could find with this tool.

 Should You Buy the Kershaw Link?

-This large-bladed knife comes at a great price, considering its quality construction, excellent blade steel, and ergonomics, and is a worthy investment for anyone who uses a pocket knife on a daily basis.
-If you work outdoors, camp, hunt, or cut things regularly, and need a trusty knife that won't let you down, then the Link is a great choice.
-But if you are looking for a low-profile pocket knife for everyday carry and occasional use for mundane chores, this knife is overkill, both in terms of price and weight.
+The large blade and heft of the Link are best compared with the sturdiness of a fixed-blade knife, but the total package still offers the convenience of a folding pocket knife.
+Considering its quality construction, excellent blade steel, and ergonomics, this knife presents great value despite its top-of-the-line price tag.
+It is a worthy investment for anyone who uses a pocket knife daily.
+If you work outdoors, camp, hunt, or cut things regularly for your job, then the Link will not let you down.
+But if you are looking for a low-profile pocket knife for everyday carry and occasional use for mundane chores, this knife is overkill.

 What Other Pocket Knives Should You Consider?